Adell’s 3 RBIs in season debut help Angels beat Rangers 11-3

-ARLINGTON, Texas (AP) — Top prospect Jo Adell drove in three runs while reaching base four times in his season debut, Phil Gosselin had three RBI singles and the Los Angeles Angels won 11-3 at Texas on Tuesday night to end the Rangers’ three-game winning streak.
+ARLINGTON, Texas (AP) — Top prospect Jo Adell drove in three runs and had three hits in his season debut for the Los Angeles Angels, and that wasn’t even what impressed manager Joe Maddon the most.

-Jack Mayfield homered for the Angels, who won for only the second time in six games.
+“Everybody’s going to focus on hits.
+I’m focusing on process with him. … His process was outstanding,” Maddon said.
+“I really liked the baserunning and the command of the strike zone.
+Those are the two things that are going to make him a really good major league player, is understanding the nuance of the game.”

-Adell had a tiebreaking two-run double in the third inning that made it 3-1 and put the Angels ahead to stay, then added an RBI double in a four-run seventh.
-The 10th overall pick of the 2017 draft walked in his first at-bat and his third hit was another double in the ninth.
+Adell had a tiebreaking two-run double in the third inning to put the Angels ahead to stay, then added an RBI single over a drawn-in infield in a four-run seventh of an 11-3 win over the Texas Rangers on Tuesday night.

+The 10th overall pick of the 2017 draft came back from a 1-2 count to walk in his first at-bat — which Adell and Maddon both called his best of the night — and his third hit was another double in the ninth.
+He also had a stolen base.

+“Over time, you start to see these pitches and pick up on what they’re going to do and where you want to get the ball,” Adell said.
+“I’m glad I was able to spit on those, and definitely more of like a work in progress, you know, before you really understand which ones you can attack and which ones you’ve got to lay off.”

+Jack Mayfield homered and Phil Gosselin had three RBI singles for the Angels, who won for only the second time in six games.

-The 21-year-old outfielder, who made his big league debut and exceeded rookie status with 124 at-bats in 38 games last season, started in right field a day after his recall from Triple-A Salt Lake.
-Adell also had a stolen base.
+The 21-year-old Adell, who made his big league debut and exceeded rookie status by hitting .161 over 124 at-bats in 38 games last season, started in right field a day after his recall from Triple-A Salt Lake.

+“Good things happened.
+I just played the game at the end of the day,” Adell said.
+“I’m really happy that I could produce.”

 José Suarez (5-4) struck out six with one walk while allowing three runs on six hits over 5 2/3 innings.